4 months as an international student in Canada: Here is my 2 cents.

 1. Finding Accommodation

+This is my budget, how do I find good accommodation?
+This is a multi-million dollar question.
 Accommodation is a hot topic, especially for students at my school because our campus does not have dorms.
 So we had to scout for accommodation online.
+I did this two months before coming, and I was not getting anywhere with my research.

-Eventually, I applied for an accommodation scholarship with Canada Homestay as mentioned in this post on Instagram
+Eventually, I applied for an accommodation scholarship with Canada Homestay as mentioned in this post on Instagram.

 This greatly reduced my stress levels on having to look for the best accommodation that was in close proximity to my school campus.